Symphyotrichum puniceum (Purple-stemmed Aster)

 Notes:

-There are currently 2 recognized varieties of S. puniceum: var. scaricaule is only in a few southern states, and var. puniceum, described above is present throughout the eastern half of the US and all across Canada.
-There is much debate whether Glossy-leaf Aster (Symphyotrichum firmum) is a separate species or a variant of S. puniceum.
-It is generally characterized by paler, nearly white flowers, stems mostly hairless or hairy in lines, and a tendency to form large colonies from long, creeping rhizomes.
+There are currently 2 recognized varieties of S. puniceum: var. scaricaule is only in a few southern states, and var. puniceum, described above is present throughout the eastern half of the US and across Canada.
+Most similar is Shining Aster (Symphyotrichum firmum), which is sometimes lumped in S. puniceum but is considered a separate species in Minnesota.
+Its leaf shape is essentially the same, but leaves are hairless and tend to be more crowded on the stem, stems are hairless or hairy in lines, flowers are consistently pale to nearly white, and the panicle branches are mostly erect to ascending, giving a tighter, more compact appearance.

 Native Plant Nurseries, Restoration and Landscaping Services ↓